 Though it can sound like a stretch, you may be surprised to learn that your dental health and sleep issues actually have a strong correlation with one another.
 For this reason, your dentist is a great place to start in your journey to better sleep.
-Dr. Jeffrey Allred and the compassionate team at Allred Dental in San Marcos, CA understand the sensitive and often overwhelming issue of disturbed sleep and are committed to helping patients find solutions that will improve their lives exponentially.
+Dr. Jeffrey Allred and the compassionate team at Allred Dental, your local dentist office in San Marcos, CA, understand the sensitive and often overwhelming issue of disturbed sleep and are committed to helping patients find solutions that will improve their lives exponentially.
 To better determine how a visit to the dentist may be beneficial to your sleep, it is important to first understand the relationship between oral health, snoring, and sleep apnea.

 What is sleep apnea?